 The best time to visit Kurashiki especially if you intend to do private sightseeing tours or driving tours is during the months of April and October.
 The weather is warm there is less rain than normal and most of the months are perfect for Kurashiki guided tours.
 For tourists who like the heat then July and August are perfect this is a place can visit at any stage throughout the year as there are lots to do no matter what the weather is like.

 The prices when visiting the city of Kurashiki are reasonable enough.
 One night's accommodation in a good hotel will cost an average of US$80 B&B, and that will be your most expensive purchase when you are in this region of Japan.
 A 3-course meal for two people with wine is as little as US$20 in many of the eateries.
 The price of private guided sightseeing Kurashiki tours will vary depending on the tour you choose and its duration.

 Book all your Kurashiki guided tours in advance of travelling as you may get a deal that includes discounted accommodation.
 Wear appropriate clothing when you are going on sightseeing tours to temples in the area.
 Do not tip Japan Servers in restaurants it is classed as an insult to the server.
-Don't walk alone at night; it is recommended to travel in groups of two or more and be careful of pickpockets when in you are in crowded places or on tours.
+Don't walk alone at night; it is recommended to travel in groups of two or more and be aware of your surroundings when in you are in crowded places or on tours.

 The weather in Kurashiki is mixed it really has all four seasons, warm and wet with a significant amount of rainfall throughout the year.
 The driest month is December which still gets some amount small amount of rainfall, and most of the rain falls in July and June.
 January is the coldest month with average temperatures of 4 degrees Celsius so wrap up if you are travelling, August is the hottest month with average temperatures of 29 degrees Celsius.